-Daniel Egel is an associate economist at the RAND Corporation and is a professor at the Pardee RAND Graduate School.
-Egel's research uses qualitative and quantitative methods to understand the effectiveness of development and stability programs, and the institutions that mediate their success in fragile and instability-prone countries, with a focus on development- and stability-focused programming.
+Daniel Egel is an economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+His research uses qualitative and quantitative methods to understand the effectiveness of development and stability programs, and the institutions that mediate their success in fragile and instability-prone countries, with a focus on development- and stability-focused programming.
 His work at RAND focuses on policymaking at the nexus of development and stability, and includes a calculation of the economic costs of the Israeli-Palestinian conflict, assessments of U.S. counterinsurgency and counterterrorism efforts, an examination of the economic value of U.S. international security commitments, and research and capacity building in support of the ongoing Yemen peace process.
 Egel served as an embedded analyst with the NATO Special Operations Component Command-Afghanistan (NSOCC-A), a postdoctoral scholar at the University of California Institute for Global Conflict and Cooperation, a consultant for the Middle East Youth Initiative at the Brookings Institution, and has worked with the Yemeni Social Fund for Development since 2009.
-He received his Ph.D. from the University of California, Berkeley and his B.A. from the University of Chicago.
+Egel received his Ph.D. from the University of California, Berkeley.